Halderim/jpsnes_json_data/README.md

-# jpsnes_json_data
-Jurassic Park SNES all data in JSON Format
+# Jurassic Park SNES Data Project

+## Goal

+The goal of this Project is to map the known data of the Game Jurassic Park for the SNES developed by Ocean of America